Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

 ### Edit the workers number

 Change the number of workers of a queue type to increase or decrease the execution speed accordingly.
 The number of workers can only be adjusted when no more workers are active.
-To achieve this, the user must either wait until all running workers are finished or kill all workers to stop them immediately, see [Kill workers](#kill-workers).
+To achieve this, you must either wait until all running workers are finished or kill all workers to stop them immediately, see [Kill workers](#kill-workers).

 #### Prerequisites